11ty/11ty-website/src/docs/plugins/serverless.md

 ## What is Serverless?

-Eleventy Serverless complements your existing statically generated site by running one or more template files _at request time_ to generate dynamic pages.
+Eleventy Serverless compliments your existing statically generated site by running one or more template files _at request time_ to generate dynamic pages.
 It can unlock many new use cases to move beyond static files into dynamically generated content.

 * Server side rendering for fully dynamic pages, e.g. content preview in your Content Management System.
 * Rendering of individual templates using On-demand Builders, useful to improve large site build times both locally and in production.